Should I Sign an Exclusive Contract With a Real Estate Agent?

 State laws or regulations can dictate how listing agreements are written, but the National Association of Realtors’ (NAR) Handbook on Multiple Listing Policy, provides three definitions regarding the various types of listing agreements, which we’ve summarized below:

 The seller can name specific “exemptions” or exclusions in this listing agreement.
-If the home is sold to any exempted individual or entity — such as a friend or family member interested in purchasing the home — the seller is not obligated to pay a commission to the listing broker.
+If the home is sold to an exempted individual or entity, such as a friend or family member interested in purchasing the home, the seller is not obligated to pay a commission to the listing broker.

-This type of listing agreement with its commission guarantee and a selling deadline motivates agents more than an exclusive agency listing.
+This type of listing agreement, with its commission guarantee and selling deadline, motivates agents more than an exclusive agency listing.

 Exclusive agency listing: Agents are not as eager to accept an exclusive agency listing because this type of agreement fully allows the homeowner to retain the right to sell the property themselves.
 This means there is no assurance of compensation for the agent’s time helping the seller prepare the home and their efforts to market the property.
 This listing option can benefit the seller who invests in their own marketing and sales efforts.